unraid/docs/docs/unraid-os/troubleshooting/common-issues/system-crashes-and-stability.md

 ## RAM issues

-RAM can wear out over time, leading to unpredictable errors, including file system corruption.
-To diagnose RAM problems, careful testing and observation are essential.
+Memory problems are among the most common causes of system instability and data corruption.
+RAM can wear out over time, leading to unpredictable errors that are often difficult to diagnose.
+This section covers how to identify and resolve memory-related stability issues.

-Running memory tests is a good idea if you notice unexplained crashes, data corruption, or system instability.
-The Unraid boot menu includes Memtest86+ for RAM testing, which works on both Legacy and UEFI systems
+Common symptoms of RAM problems include:

+- Unexplained system crashes or freezes
+- Data corruption in files or %%array|array%%
+- Random application errors
+- System instability under load
+- Failed %%parity checks|parity-check%%

 ### Testing RAM

+Memory testing is essential for diagnosing stability issues.
+The Unraid boot menu includes Memtest86+ for comprehensive RAM testing, which works on both Legacy and %%UEFI|uefi%% systems.

-To test your RAM, restart your server and select **Memtest86+** from the boot menu.
-Modern versions (v6.0+) support both UEFI and Legacy modes with enhanced DDR4/DDR5 compatibility.
-For the latest version, download from [memtest.org](https://www.memtest86.com/).
+To test your RAM:

+1. Restart your server and select **Memtest86+** from the boot menu.
+2. Let the test run for at least 2-4 hours for thorough coverage.
+3. Monitor for any error messages or failed tests.
+4. For the latest version with enhanced DDR4/DDR5 compatibility, download from [memtest.org](https://www.memtest86.com/).

 :::note Other RAM testing tools